 3 Reasons Why Re-Slotting Goes to the Wayside

-Despite the benefits of slotting, businesses are finding reasons not to slot or re-slot their warehouses.
+Despite the benefits of slotting, businesses are finding reasons not to slot or re-slot their warehouse or distribution center.

 Warehouse Slotting Goals

-When implementing a new slotting strategy, the goal is to understand the specific business needs while working within the constraints of your warehouse.
+When implementing a new slotting process, the goal is to understand the specific business needs while working within the constraints of your warehouse design.
 For some warehouses with space constraints, it might be optimal to carry a higher weeks-on-hand inventory for faster-moving items and a reduced weeks-on-hand inventory for slower-moving items.

-Other warehouses might choose to move slower moving items to other areas of the building and carry the same weeks-on-hand inventory for fast- and slow-moving items.
+Other warehouses might choose to focus on item level and storage by moving slower-moving items to other areas of the building and carrying the same weeks-on-hand inventory for fast- and slow-moving items.
 Any strategies involving a larger weeks-on-hand inventory will reduce the number of replenishments, increase directed put-away to the primary location, and increase the availability of items for order fulfillment.
-This will also affect on the amount of travel involved in the process.
+This will also affect the amount of travel involved in the process.

 Improve Your Warehouse Slotting Optimization

-For the development of your slotting strategies, let enVista engineers work with your team to design a tailored strategy for you.
-Our engineers will map out your processes in the warehouse, addressing any constraints in your layout or warehouse management system while meeting your short-term and long-term goals.
+For the development of your warehouse slotting strategies, let enVista engineers work with your team to design a tailored strategy for you.
+Our engineers will map out your processes in the warehouse, addressing any constraints in your warehouse layout or warehouse management system (WMS) while meeting your short-term and long-term goals.

-Our team leverages historical data to understand current warehouse performance and employs Pareto Analysis to determine which items are commonly ordered versus those that seldom leave the shelves.
-We then use warehouse slotting analysis tools to determine the optimal location sizes and SKU placement within the warehouse, leading to an optimal weeks-on-hand inventory, reduced travel time, and less time spent doing replenishment.
+Our slotting analysis team leverages historical data to understand current warehouse performance and employs Pareto Analysis to determine which items are commonly ordered versus those that seldom leave the shelves.
+We then use warehouse slotting analysis tools to determine the optimal location sizes and SKU placement within the entire warehouse.
+This leads to optimal weeks-on-hand inventory, reduced travel time, reduced fulfillment costs and less time spent doing replenishment.